a

 – Time zone difference to Greenwich Mean Time (GMT)

-– Content of the request (specific page)
+– Content of the request (concrete page)

 – Access status/HTTP status code

-– amount of data transferred in each case
+– Amount of data transferred in each case

 – Website from which the request comes